MicrosoftDocs/cpp-docs/docs/standard-library/bitset-class.md

 #### Parameters

 *`val`*\
-The unsigned integer whose base two representation is used to initialize the bits in the bitset being constructed.
+The unsigned integer whose base two representation is used to initialize the bits in the `bitset` being constructed.

 *`str`*\
-The string of zeros and ones used to initialize the bitset bit values.
+The string of zeros and ones used to initialize the `bitset` bit values.

 *`pos`*\
-The position of the character in the string, counting from left to right and starting with zero, used to initialize the first bit in the bitset.
+The position of the character in the string, counting from left to right and starting with zero, used to initialize the first bit in the `bitset`.

 *`count`*\
-The number of characters in the string that is used to provide initial values for the bits in the bitset.
+The number of characters in the string that is used to provide initial values for the bits in the `bitset`.

 *`Zero`*\
 The character that is used to represent a zero.
 The default is '0'.